I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Style On Haters

-When I was 16 years-old, I dropped out of high school to go full-time with the freelance web design practice I had going.
-I'm 22 today, and since then I've worked for a few different agencies, gone through the wringer in the startup world, and moved around the country, finally calling New York City home.
+When I was 16 years-old, I dropped out of high school to go full-time with the freelance design work I was doing.
+Since then, I've moved around the country, worked for a few different agencies, and went through the wringer in the startup world.
+I currently live and work independently between NYC and Chicago.

 Part of me lives for unique experiences.
-I invite total strangers to crash at my place through couchsurfing.com, practice public improv challenges, and climb urban structures.
-My favorite thing to do on weekends is skateboard all over the city covered in glitter and dressed from head to toe as Spider-Man, eyes open for opportunities to explore something new.
+I invite strangers to crash at my place through couchsurfing.com, practice public improv challenges, and climb urban structures.
+My typical weekend involves skateboarding all over the city covered in glitter and dressed head to toe as Spider-Man, eyes open for opportunities to explore new places and meet new people.

-I'm always open to hearing from people interested in working together, but regardless, I'd never say no to a chance to meet someone new and climb a tree together or something.
+I'm always open to hearing from anyone interested in working together, but regardless, I'd never say no to a chance to meet someone new and climb a tree together or something.